 Features also spanned the internationally regarded blog, Wonderfilled, which highlighted Artsy’s Asheville market, the universally respected Crain’s Business site, which profiled craft beer + yoga events in Cleveland, and hyper local event boards such as the Orlando Date Night Guide and the Cool Cleveland page.

 In 2015 Alison co-curated Contempler, an art show which took place at Galerie Equipe, the Chicago art gallery I managed.

 To bolster her background in event planning, she created promotional materials with Adobe InDesign, which were distributed throughout Chicago as flyers as well as by the participating artists who traveled from as far as Northern Wisconsin and Western North Carolina for the opening.

 As an early childhood art instructor at The Paintbrush studio in Chicago, Alison worked to create lesson plans for students ranging from infancy to third grade.

 Lesson plans were crafted to connect with children across this age range as well as to communicate tasks to the studio’s additional teachers.

 The lesson plans outlined an hour-long class which included a lesson about the artist as well as recreating an image in their specific style.

-This article profiling a professor who brought an appropriate technology program to my coverage area, is therefore one of my favorite published articles.
+This article highlights a professor who brought an appropriate technology program to my coverage area, is therefore one of my favorite published articles.

-As a college student I studied Sustainable Development, so this interview and accompanying story represents the colorful synergy between my education and its practical manifestation.
+As a college student Alison studied Sustainable Development, so this interview and accompanying story represents the colorful synergy between my education and its practical manifestation.

 Review the full article at the Cleveland.com archives.